PandABlocks/PandABlocks-FPGA/modules/clock/clock_doc.rst

 CLOCK - Configurable clock
 ==========================

-The CLOCK block contains a user-settable 50% duty cycle clock.
+The CLOCK block contains a user-settable clock with parametable width and period.

 Fields
 ------